Unchain-ETHSeoul/ETH-Seoul--SoulTag/README.md

 ### Why we don't use zkp

+We personally prefer the lightweight method.
+When zkp is added, it becomes very computation heavy.
+From a user's point of view, you can selectively discard it from one Soul Tag(SBT) to create a Verification document, or you can combine multiple selected Soul Tags(SBT) to create a Verification document. zkp is very slow and uncomfortable, while our protocol becomes fast and comfortable.

 #### 1. Least Responsibility Protocol with confidentiality and anonymity without using stealth addresses

 - A protocol that can protect confidentiality and personal information by selectively disclosing the non-transferable NFT (Soul Bound Token) containing personal information, object identification, and personal information contained therein, and a recovery method were also presented.
 Through this protocol, we can achieve self-soverign identity (SSI).